 Do We Need A "Burning Passion"?

-many things in life that interest me - I want to spread myself wider than just
+There are far too many things in life that interest me - I want to spread

-being focused and
+myself wider than just being focused and

 passionate

 about one specific area.
-I want to embrace all the different things that come
+I want to embrace all the different things that

 For example, I love my husband, but then along came our kids - and I love